20231221 Lbsuw 562 094

 Nina Fife

-Nina Fife is a freshman at Pepperdine University majoring in journalism.
+Nina Fife is a sophomore at Pepperdine University double majoring in Journalism and English with a writing and rhetoric emphasis.
 She began working with The562 in the inaugural intern class before being hired as their Social Media Director and now Assistant Editor.
 Nina is a proud Long Beach schools alum who graduated with valedictorian honors.